 On any desktop computer in the library, you can print directly from MS Word or other programs (e.g., File > Print).
 The computers are mapped to printers in the Flying Bean Cafe.
 You will be given a choice between black-and-white or colour.
 See Printers, Photocopiers & Scanners for more information.
-NOTE: printing and photocopying services are unavailable when the building is closed due to COVID "red" status.

 Where can I find a scanner or photocopier?

 The Flying Bean Cafe area in the R.P.
 Bell Library has three black-and-white and one colour printer that also act as scanners or photocopiers.
 Scanning is free.
 You can drop in to use the scanners/copiers any time the library is open -- no booking is required.
 Log into the scanners with your student ID card.
 See Printers, Photocopiers & Scanners for more information.
-NOTE: printing and photocopying services are unavailable when the building is closed due to COVID "red" status.

 Do you have a fax machine?

 Yes.
 We can fax items for students or the public.
 Some costs may apply.
-Contact Access Services at firstname.lastname@example.org or 364-2568.
-NOTE: faxing services are unavailable when the building is closed due to COVID "red" status.
+Contact Access Services at email@example.com or 364-2568.

 I am a guest.
 Can I print?

 Yes.
-You can e-mail your material to email@example.com and we will print it for you.
+You can e-mail your material to firstname.lastname@example.org and we will print it for you.
 Printing costs $0.12 per page for black-and-white and $0.65 for colour.
 We accept cash only.
 You can also contact the Mount A Bookstore's Print Shop.
-NOTE: Library printing and photocopying services are unavailable when the building is closed due to COVID "red" status.

 Do you have a portable whiteboard to lend?